Who's affected

 4

-From media organizations to security firms to logistics companies, businesses across sectors are affected by decisions made without their input.
-The costs are real, even if they don't appear in police department budgets.
+Media organizations, security firms, logistics companies β€” businesses across sectors absorb costs from decisions that were made without their input and often without public notice.
+Those costs are real even if they never appear in a police department budget.